-Ammonia, is a common word that you hear often in classes or simply when you are shopping for household goods.
+Ammonia, is a common word that you often hear in classes or simply when you are shopping for household goods.
 Besides, this chemical element has some interesting properties as well as many popular uses which we will be looking at in this page.
 However, before we get down to the applications of ammonia let’s try and understand what this element is all about.
-So, ammonia is basically a colorless gas with a distinct pungent odor.
+So, ammonia is basically a colourless gas with a distinct pungent odour.
 It is found naturally in the environment mixed in air, soil or water.
 It is also present in plants, animals as well as humans.

 Common Uses of Ammonia